The-Professor99/CAMSyFReT/README.md

     $ pip install -r requirements.txt

+### Using The Executable File
 <strong>If you don't have python installed on your system or you simply want to use the project without having to run any command, don't worry, we've got you covered</strong>

-Simply navigate to this [startup file](./CAMSyFReT/start_CAMSyFReT) and double click on it to get the project running.
+After cloning this repository, simply navigate to this [startup file](./CAMSyFReT/start_CAMSyFReT) and double click on it to get the project running.

 <em>Please note that this executable file may only work on *NIX operating systems</em>